trodemaster/packer-macOS-11/README.md

     packer build -force -only=customize.vmware-vmx.macOS_11_customize macOS_11.pkr.hcl

+### Input variables
+This template uses input variables for a few customizable values.
+Run packer inspect to see the defaults and what can be changed.
+Editing the variable default in the macOS_11.pkr.hcl file works as well.

+    packer inspect macOS_11.pkr.hcl

+## Adjust resources
+It's likely you will need to adjust the cpu and RAM requirements to match your available resources.
+The variables can be edited in the template directly or passed on the cli.

+    packer build -force -only=full.vmware-iso.macOS_11 -var cpu_count=2 -var ram_gb=6 macOS_11.pkr.hcl

 ### Username & Password
 The build process created a packer user with UID 502.
 It's recommened to login with that account and create a new user with appropriate password when you start using the VM.

     Username: packer
     Password: packer

-    If you want to overide the username and password they can be specified on the cli packer build -force -only=full.vmware-iso.macOS_11 -var user_password=vagrant -var user_username=vagrant macOS_11.pkr.hcl
+If you want to overide the username and password they can be specified on the cli

+    packer build -force -only=full.vmware-iso.macOS_11 -var user_password=vagrant -var user_username=vagrant macOS_11.pkr.hcl

+### Customize computer serial and model
+Vairables have been added to customize board id, hardware model & serial number.
+This can be handy for testing DEP workflows.

+    packer build -force -only=full.vmware-iso.macOS_11 -var board_id=Mac-27AD2F918AE68F61 -var serial_number=M00000000001 -var hw_model="MacPro7,1" macOS_11.pkr.hcl

 ### Apple GPU support on Big Sur hosts
 If the host system is running macOS 11.x enabling the virtualized GPU provides a dramatic speedup of the GUI.
 Running the pvapplegpu.sh script with add the appropriate vmx entries to the specificed vmx file.
 The VM needs to be powered off for this change.